kyouko-taiga/LogicKit/README.md

 > swift package generate-xcodeproj
 > ```
 >
-> It will create a `YourPackage.xcodeproj` directory you can edit with Xcode.
+> It will create a `MyLogicProgram.xcodeproj` directory you can edit with Xcode.
 > The schemes of the auto-generated package might require some manual configuration.
 > Please refer to Xcode's documentation for more information on that end.